Slobodan Praljak: Postwar career

 After the war, Praljak became a businessman.
 In 1995, Praljak co-founded a company with his brother Zoran called Oktavijan.
 His company initially produced films, video, and television programs and published Praljak's books.
 It later engaged in real estate business by managing a business complex Centar 2000 in Zagreb.
 Since 2005, the company is owned and managed by his stepson Nikola Babić Praljak.
 In 2011 it had around 22 million kunas of revenue.
 Praljak was also a co-owner of Liberan, a company that has a share in Ljubuški Tobacco Factory, and owned other shares in few other companies.
 In 2008, the Croatian Ministry of Culture deemed that 18 of his works about the Croatian War of Independence, Bosnian War, and relations between Croatia and Bosnia and Herzegovina were not books but brochures of worthless literature, and in 2013 the Ministry of Finance made an enforcement charge of 435 thousand kunas.
 In total, he authored 25 works.
-Since 2012, The Hague Tribunal's secretariat requested Praljak to recover defence costs of around EUR 2.8-3.3 million, as they estimated that he had assets and shares worth EUR 6.5 million which allowed him to fund the costs of his defence.
+Since 2012, the Hague Tribunal's secretariat requested Praljak to recover defence costs of around €2.8–3.3 million, as they estimated that he had assets and shares worth €6.5 million which allowed him to fund the costs of his defence.
 Praljak and his lawyer refused the estimation statement because he had no property in his name even from the beginning of the trial.